sequelize/sequelize/docs/querying.md

 SELECT id, foo, bar, baz, quz, COUNT(hats) AS no_hats ...
 ```

-Similarly, its also possible to remove a selected few attributes:
+Similarly, it's also possible to remove a selected few attributes:

 ```js
 Model.findAll({